 The aim is to predict which player in the field will end the week with the lowest total and lifts the trophy.

-Typically the odds available will range from about +500 to as high as +75000.
+Typically, the odds available will range from about +500 to as high as +75000.

 When Tigers Woods was at his best he started the week a hot favorite, but that is very unusual.

-It is also rare that golfers priced +20000 and higher win, but the great attraction of golf is that it does happen and wins at prices ranging from +3300 to +10000 are very common.
+It is also rare that golfers priced at +20000 and higher win, but the great attraction of golf is that it does happen and wins at prices ranging from +3300 to +10000 are very common.

-Because identifying the winner alone is quite a restrictive option you can also back a player to “place” or to “finish in the places”.
+Because identifying the winner alone is quite a restrictive option, you can also back a player to “place” or to “finish in the places”.

 This might be to finish in the top five, the top 10, the top 20, and so on.